 In shorter marriages without children or much shared property to divide, divorce can be relatively straightforward.
-However, it doesn’t take much to for things to become knotted and complex in a hurry.
-And the longer you’re married, the more complicated things tend to get.
+However, it doesn’t take much to for things to become knotted and complicated in a hurry.
+And the longer you’re married, the more complicated things tend to get when it comes to spousal support.

 Rick Jones, one of our founding partners, makes regular appearances on the Danny Bonaduce and Sarah Morning Show, where he answers family law questions from listeners.
 One recent caller is about to end a 40-year marriage and wants to know just how complicated his divorce might become and what to expect.